Nutriadmin/hipaa-policies/source/sections/06-data_management_policy.md

    * Date & time of backup
    * Where backup stored (or to whom it was provided)
 5. Securely encrypt stored backups in a manner that protects them from loss or environmental damage.
-6. Test backups and document that files have been completely and accurately restored from the backup media every quarter.
-Results from these tests are recorded on the Azure DevOps Compliance Review Activity (CRA) Project to keep track of compliance with this policy.
+6. Backups are tested periodically during normal operations by the Dev Ops Team.
+Every time a Customer requests that data is restored from a backup, the Dev Ops team will verify as part of the request that backups contain accurate data that can be retrieved to meet the Customer's request.
+If any aspect of backups is found to be inadequate, then this is notified to the Security Office who will decide a course of action to rectify the problem.
-7. Monitor once a quarter that backups have been generated appropriately and track this activity on the Azure DevOps Compliance Review Activity (CRA) Project
+7. Monitor once a year that backups have been generated appropriately and track this activity on the Azure DevOps Compliance Review Activity (CRA) Spreadsheet with ID #CRA-8.
+If there have been no request for backup restoration by Customers during the previous year, then the Dev Ops team tests backups separately to ensure their proper functioning.